Harris plans to attend the COP28 climate summit

 Addressing climate change was a key part of Biden's campaign messaging during his 2020 campaign, and when he took office, he named it a top priority for his administration.
 Last year he signed the Inflation Reduction Act, which will invest $369 billion into curbing emissions.

-But the administration continues to face demands from climate activists to do more.
-Among those calling for Biden to attend this years conference was the youth-run advocacy group Sunrise Movement.
+However, the administration continues to face calls from climate activists to take further action.
+Among those calling for Biden to attend this year's conference was the youth-run advocacy group Sunrise Movement.

 If Biden wants to be taken seriously on climate by young people at home and by the rest of the world, he needs to step it up.— Sunrise Movement 🌅 (@sunrisemvmt) November 27, 2023